Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Deep reinforcement learning and proximal policy optimization

-The present workflow relies on the online PPO implementation of Stable Baselines, a toolset of reinforcement learning algorithms dedicated to the research community and industry~\cite{stable-baselines}, for which a custom OpenAI environment has been designed using the Gym library~\cite{1606.01540}.
-The instant reward $r_t$ used to train the neural network is simply the quantity subjected to optimization (modulo a plus or minus sign to tackle both maximization and minimization problems).
-A moving average reward is also computed on the fly as the sliding average over the $100$ latest values of $r_t$ (or the whole sample if the latter has size smaller than $100$).
-All other relevant hyper parameters are documented in the next sections, with the exception of the discount factor (since single-step PPO computes only one single reward per episode).
+The present workflow relies on the online PPO implementation of Stable Baselines, a toolset of reinforcement learning algorithms dedicated to the research community and industry~\cite{stable-baselines}, for which a custom OpenAI environment has been designed using the Gym library~\cite{1606.01540}. {Hyperbolic tangent is used as default activation function.} The instant reward $r_t$ used to train the neural network is simply the quantity subjected to optimization (modulo a plus or minus sign to tackle both maximization and minimization problems).
+A moving average reward is also computed on the fly as the sliding average over the $100$ latest values of $r_t$ (or the whole sample if {it has insufficient size)}.
+All other relevant hyper parameters are documented in the next sections, with the exception of the discount factor {(set to $\gamma=1$).}